Pramod-Krishnaa/JS-CSS-Portfolio/README.md

 <!-- ### Responsive Portfoilio front-end with HTML, CSS, SCSS and javascript -->

 ### Portfolio is developed for Hackathon task conducted by FOSS,CIT
+### This is just UI design not a fully function one, if you want to add links in the respective areas

 # Sample Screen